karenanndonnachie/para/MIT_D_9/readme.md

 More texts to be added [including recently released out-of copyrigt--> NLP to be refine dto catch "runaway words"

-Print trigger & seed to be finalised --> where to place the title of the text on the page -->
+Print trigger & seed to be finalised --> where to place the title of the text on the page? --> How to best serve double pages?